Bartter Syndrome and Gitelman Syndrome

 View Patient Education

-Bartter syndrome and Gitelman syndrome are autosomal recessive renal disorders characterized by fluid, electrolyte, urinary, and hormonal abnormalities, including renal potassium, sodium, chloride, and hydrogen wasting; hypokalemia; hyperreninemia and hyperaldosteronism without hypertension; and metabolic alkalosis.
+Bartter syndrome and Gitelman syndrome are autosomal recessive kidney disorders characterized by fluid, electrolyte, urinary, and hormonal abnormalities, including renal potassium, sodium, chloride, and hydrogen wasting; hypokalemia; hyperreninemia and hyperaldosteronism without hypertension; and metabolic alkalosis.
 Findings include electrolyte, growth, and sometimes neuromuscular abnormalities.
 Diagnosis is assisted by urine electrolyte measurements and hormone assays but is typically a diagnosis of exclusion.
 Treatment consists of nonsteroidal anti-inflammatory drugs (for Bartter syndrome) and electrolyte replacement.

-Bartter syndrome and the more common Gitelman syndrome result from
+Bartter syndrome and Gitelman syndrome result from

-• Deranged sodium chloride reabsorption
+• Defective sodium chloride reabsorption

 In Bartter syndrome, the defect is in the ascending thick limb of the loop of Henle.
 In Gitelman syndrome, the defect is in the distal tubule.

 In both syndromes, the impairment of sodium chloride reabsorption causes mild volume depletion, which leads to increases in renin and aldosterone release, resulting in potassium and hydrogen losses.
-In Bartter syndrome, there is increased prostaglandin secretion as well as a urinary concentrating defect due to impaired generation of the medullary concentration gradient.
-In Gitelman syndrome, hypomagnesemia and a low urinary calcium excretion are common.
-In both disorders, sodium wasting contributes to a chronic mild plasma volume contraction reflected by a normal to low blood pressure despite high renin and angiotensin levels.
+Sodium wasting contributes to a chronic mild plasma volume contraction reflected by a normal to low blood pressure despite high renin and angiotensin levels.

-The features at clinical presentation vary ( see Table: Some Differences Between Bartter Syndrome and Gitelman Syndrome).
+The features at clinical presentation vary (see table Some Differences Between Bartter Syndrome and Gitelman Syndrome).

 Table